Effects of noise on leaky integrate-and-fire neuron models for neuromorphic computing applications: Random factors and a LIF synaptic conductance neuron model

 Let us recall the SNN algorithm, presented schematically in Fig. \ref{fig:00-1} (see, e.g., \cite{Dutta2017}).
 At the first step, pre-synaptic neuronal drivers provide the input voltage spikes.
 Then, we convert the input driver for spikes to a gently varying current signal proportional to the synaptic weights $w_1$ and $w_2$.
 Next, the synaptic current response is summed into the input of LIF neuron $N_3$.
 Then, the LIF neuron integrates the input current across a capacitor, which raises its potential.
 After that, $N_3$ resets immediately (i.e. loses stored charge) once the potential reaches/exceeds a threshold.
 Finally, every time $N_3$ reaches the threshold, a driver neuron D3 produces a spike.

 In general, the biological neuronal network is related to the SNN algorithm.
 Moreover, the main role of SNNs is to understand and mimic human brain functionalities since SNNs enable to approximate efficient learning and recognition tasks in neuro-biology.
 Hence, to have a better implementation of SNNs in hardware, it would be necessary to describe an efficient analog of the biological neuron.
 Therefore, in what follows, we are interested in the SNN algorithm starting from the third step, where the synaptic current response is summed into the input of LIF neuron, to the last step of the SNN algorithm.
 In particular, at the third step of SNN algorithm, it is assumed that the summation of synaptic current responses can be a constant, in a deterministic form or can be even represented by a random type of current.
 To get closer to the real scenarios of neuronal models, we should also account for the existence of random fluctuations in the systems.
 Specifically, the random inputs arise primarily through sensory fluctuations, brainstem discharges and thermal energy (random fluctuations at a microscopic level, such as Brownian motions of ions).
 The stochasticity can arise even from the devices which are used for medical treatments, e.g. devices for injection currents into the neuronal systems.
-For simplicity, we consider a LIF model with random inputs of rejection current and refractory period.
-A better understanding of the LIF model would assist in further improvements/developments of SNN implementations in hardware.
-In this section, we use the data provided in \cite{Teka2014} to investigate our model.

-In general, we know that the LIF model is equivalent to a model of an RC circuit \cite{Mahdi2013}.
-In fact, in a cell membrane potential model, the insulator is not perfect.
-Indeed, the charge will, over time, slowly leak through the cell membrane \cite{Gerstner2014}.
-The RC neuron response to an injected input current $I_{\text{inj}}$ can be described by the following equation (see, e.g., \cite{Dutta2017}):
+For simplicity, we consider a LIF synaptic conductance model with additive and multiplicative noise input currents in presence of a random refractory period.
+In biological systems such as brain networks, instead of physically joined neurons, a spike in the presynaptic cell causes a chemical, or a neurotransmitter, to be released into a small space between the neurons called the synaptic cleft \cite{Gerstner2014}.
+Therefore, in what follows, we will focus on investigating chemical synaptic transmission and study how excitation and inhibition affect the patterns in the neurons' spiking output.
+In this section, we consider a model of synaptic conductance dynamics.
+In particular, neurons receive a myriad of excitatory and inhibitory synaptic inputs at dendrites.
+To better understand the mechanisms of synaptic conductance dynamics, we investigate the dynamics of the random excitatiory (E) and inhibitory inputs to a neuron \cite{Li2019}.